solariumphp/solarium/docs/queries/suggester-query.md

 A suggester query is a fast way to create an autocomplete feature.
-For more info on the Solr suggester component see: <https://lucene.apache.org/solr/guide/suggester.html>.
+For more info on the Solr SuggestComponent see: <https://solr.apache.org/guide/suggester.html>.

 Building a suggester query
 --------------------------